charliech17/SPBcal/README.md

 　　2. Install SPBcal program

-　　　　Our SPBcal program can be download here: [https://github.com/charliech17/SPBcal/releases](https://github.com/charliech17/SPBcal/releases)  　(Notice that the java JRE version on your computer should higer or equal to 1.8_131.If you can not run SPBcal, please update the java JRE in your computer to higer version.)
+　　　　Our SPBcal program can be download here: [https://github.com/charliech17/SPBcal/releases](https://github.com/charliech17/SPBcal/releases)  (Notice that the java JRE version on your computer should higer or equal to 1.8_131.
+If you can not run SPBcal, please update the java JRE in your computer to higer version.)

 ### *Program Excution ###

-　　1. Double click the SPBcal.jar, then you will see "How many temperature to calculate?".Enter a number within 1~20 and click "enter" button to generate input textfield.
+　　1. Double click the SPBcal.jar, then you will see "How many temperature to calculate?".
+Enter a number within 1~20 and click "enter" button to generate input textfield.

 　　2. Type at least Seebeck coefficient value (19~1464 uV/K) in the input textfield , then click "Calculate SPB transport parameters", the program will generate a table containing SPB parameters.

-　　3. Use "ctrl-C" and "ctrl-V" to copy the SPB transport paramters to Excel,then you can use these data for analyzing, comparing, plotting graph or some other uses.
+　　3. Use "ctrl-C" and "ctrl-V" to copy the SPB transport paramters to Excel, then you can use these data for analyzing, comparing, plotting graph or some other uses.